113: OH BOPPER, YOU KNOW WHAT I LIKE!

 It was a beautiful sunshine-filled morning when the alarm went off at 6:00am on Thursday July 18, 2019.
 Although I knew that there were no Presidential sites scheduled for that day, I was excited for my photographer because it was a day slated to be filled with some Rock and Roll history.
 Don’t get me wrong, Tom’s first love is with American history that’s centered on the Presidents; as well as the Signers of the Declaration of Independence.
 A close second, however, was his focus on Rock and Roll history; primarily with the legends who performed and then perished during the 1959 Winter Dance Party tour.

 To kick-off our day of sightseeing, we headed Northwest for 25 miles until Vicki had the Highlander parked across the street from Louisiana’s State Capitol Building in Baton Rouge.
 From an opening in the camera case, I was afforded my first glimpse of the Capitol; to me it looked like a skyscraper.
 I couldn’t have been more disappointed.
-I had expected to see a large dome and some columns; but instead, all I saw was a limestone monstrosity that resembled a miniature 450-foot tall Empire State Building.
+I had expected to see a large dome and some columns; but instead, all I saw was a limestone monstrosity that resembled a miniature 450-foot-tall Empire State Building.
 Tom carried me around to the front of the building where we walked into the beautifully landscaped Capitol Gardens.
 Shrubbery lined the pathways and flower beds were in abundance.
 Located in the center of those gardens was a monument to Huey Long, the former Governor of Louisiana.
 But the 30-foot tall monument, which was topped by a 12-foot bronze statue of Long, was more than just a hallowed memorial; it was Long’s actual gravesite.
 While serving his four-year term as Louisiana’s Governor, Huey Long led the charge to design and build the Capitol Building in the shape of a skyscraper.
 Shortly after the Capitol was finished, Long was elected to the U.S. Senate where he quickly became one of the most flamboyant and popular Senators in the nation.
 His outspoken and brash ways also made enemies.
 So much so, in fact, that Long claimed in an early 1935 speech that his political enemies had a plot to kill him.
 On Sunday September 8, 1935, his prophecy came true when Dr. Carl Weiss allegedly pulled out a handgun and fired a single bullet into the torso of Long after the two had crossed paths inside the Capitol Building in Baton Rouge.
 Although he was rushed to the hospital where surgery to repair his perforated intestines was performed, Huey Long died 31 hours later at the age of 42.
 Following a huge funeral where his body laid in state in the Louisiana Capitol, Long was buried on the Capitol’s grounds.
 While the front of the monument looked good, the back was equally as amazing; especially with the statue of Long gazing up at the Capitol he helped design.

 At 450 feet tall, the Louisiana State Capitol Building is the tallest in the country.